matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

   - note that using ```ptrace(PTRACE_POKEDATA)``` instead ```process_vm_writev()``` doesnt require the destination address to be writable.
 - resume child execution

-so basically, this is the layout:
+so basically, this is the layout of a packed function:

 ```
                          *******************************************************